Frequently Asked Questions (FAQ)

 Proceed across the stage, receive your diploma cover, and go down the ramp.
 Pause for a photo.
 Follow the usher’s directions to return to your seat.

-The ceremony will last 70 to 90 minutes.
+The ceremony will last about 90 minutes.
 As a courtesy to all graduates and their guests, you are expected to remain and participate in the entire ceremony.

 Follow ushers’ directions for the recessional leading graduates out of the Fieldhouse at the close of the ceremony.